itplr-kosit/validator/README.md

 ## Introduction

-The Validator is an XML validation engine to validate and process XML files in various formats.
+The KoSIT Validator is an XML validation engine to validate XML files of various formats.
 It basically does the following in order:

-1. identify actual XML format
+1. identifies actual XML format and matches it with a scenario
-1. validate the XML file (using schema  and schematron rules)
+1. validates the XML file with the validation artifacts (XML Schema and Schematron rules) defined in the matched scenario
-1. generate a custom report / extract custom data from the XML file
-1. compute an acceptance status (according the supplied schema and rules)
+1. computes an decision recommendation (according the supplied schema and rules)
+1. generates a Conformance Validation Report (CVR)

-The Validator depends on self defined [scenarios](docs/configurations.md) in order to fully configure the whole process.
+The Validator depends on self defined [scenarios](docs/configurations.md) in order to fully configure the whole process in detail.
-It always creates a [validation report in XML](docs/configurations.md#validators-report).
-The actual content of the report can also be controlled by the scenario.

-See [architecture](docs/architecture.md) for information about the whole validation process.
+See [architecture](docs/architecture.md) for more information on the whole validation process.

 ## Validation configurations